BMW 7 Series (E38): 2001

-Film
+In popular culture

-In the 1997 James Bond film Tomorrow Never Dies, the sixteen E38 cars used during production were modified so they could be driven from the backseat, making it appear that Bond actor Pierce Brosnan was controlling the car using his mobile phone.
+In the 1997 James Bond film Tomorrow Never Dies, the 16 E38 cars used during production were modified so they could be driven from the backseat, making it appear that Bond actor Pierce Brosnan was controlling the car using his mobile phone.
 The car type is actually a BMW 740iL but they were re-badged as the 750iL.
-One survives today and can be seen at exhibition “TOP SECRET” at Museum Industriekultur, Nuremberg.
+One survives today and can be seen at the exhibition “TOP SECRET” at Museum Industriekultur, Nuremberg.

 Besides the E38 saloons, BMW also supplied a $14,000 R1200C motorcycle.
 BMW received the rights to use movie clips from the film in its multimillion-dollar campaign, and during the 1997 holiday season they offered a special promotion that included the R1200C with the purchase of the 750iL.

+2002’s The Transporter starred the 1995 E38 735i as co-star to Jason Statham.

+Rapper Tupac Shakur and Death Row Records CEO Suge Knight were gunned down in a black 1996 750iL.
+Shakur succumbed to his injuries but the car itself later was bid at auction in Las Vegas, Nevada, for $1,750,000.

+In the Russian cult classic road movie Bimmer, a 750i E38 BMW was used as the main vehicle.